pollyweb-org/pollyweb-docs/3 🤝 Use Cases/02 🍽️ Eat & Drink/01 🏪 Vending/11 💧 Buy water.md

-💧 Get water on a vending machine
+## 💧 Buy water on a vending machine
----

 > From [🏪 Drink at vending machines](<01 🏪 Index.md>)